kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

   deployment.
 - Base the initial topology discovery and graph projection on Topograph.
 - Publish per-node network topology attributes as `NodeFeature` objects.
-- Create one `NodeFeatureGroup` for each discovered fabric switch at supported tiers such as leaf, spine, and core, and for other topology dimensions such as accelerator domains.
+- Create one `NodeFeatureGroup` for each distinct value at every discovered network fabric tier and for each accelerator domain or sub-domain.
 - Keep generated object names stable and Kubernetes-safe.
 - Support cleanup of stale updater-managed objects.
 - Avoid unnecessary writes when discovered topology has not changed.